NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 It’s not that there was one scene in the whole movie which passed the test.

-It’s rather that the movie had a very high chance of passing the test anyway, so it’s not surprising that at least one scene passed it by all specifications, because:
+It’s rather that the movie had a very high chance of passing the test anyway, despite the dominance of its male characters, so it’s not surprising that at least one scene passed it by all specifications, because:

 There were a number of almost-passes throughout the film.
 There were a number of times when women were interacting with women and not talking about men (in a film that revolves entirely around men); and also times when they were not just making context-free quips and jokes (in a movie that is composed of almost nothing else but quips and jokes).
 There were a high number of almost-passes, and so I suppose it became statistically increasingly probable that at least one of those moments of women talking to women would turn into a pass.